riscv/sail-riscv/doc/ReadingGuide.md

   and their various permission and status bits, the specification of page-table walks, and the selection of the address translation mode.

-- `riscv.sail` captures the instruction definitions and their assembly language formats.
+- Files matching `riscv_insts_*.sail` capture the instruction definitions and their assembly language formats.
+Each file contains the instructions for an extension, with `riscv_insts_base.sail` containing the base integer instruction set.
 Each instruction is represented as a variant clause of the `ast` type, and its execution semantics are represented as a clause of the `execute` function. `mapping` clauses specify the encoding and decoding of each instruction to and from assembly language formats.

 - `riscv_step.sail` implements the top-level fetch and execute loop.
   The `fetch` is done in 16-bit granules to handle RVC instructions.